-Paul was converted “on the road to Damascus” in a story very familiar to every Christian (Acts 9).
-In this story, Christ appears to Paul in a blinding light demanded to know why Paul was persecuting him.
-Paul comes to realize his terrible mistake in persecuting the Christians, and his life takes a complete change.
+Paul was converted “on the road to Damascus” is a story very familiar to every Christian (Acts 9).
+In this story, Christ appears to Paul in a blinding light, demanding to know why Paul was persecuting him.
+Paul realizes his terrible mistake in persecuting the Christians, and his life takes a complete change.

-But Paul had a problem; the Jews hated him for his preaching and decided he must go.
-The Jews’ desire to kill him became known to Paul, and he clearly needed to get out of the city before they could accomplish their goals.
+But Paul had a problem; the Jews hated him for preaching and decided he must go.
+The Jews’ desire to kill him became known to Paul, who needed to get out of the city before accomplishing their goals.
 (2 Cor.
 11:32)

 His Christian colleagues took him to the city gates under cover of night and lowered him in a basket through a window.

 Paul escapes from the Jews in Damascus who wanted him dead for subverting the Scriptures and preaching blasphemy.
-There is no doubt that Christ’s message was considered blasphemous by religious Jews and that they should stone anybody preaching that message.
+There is no doubt that Christ’s message was considered blasphemous by religious Jews and that they should stone anybody preaching it.

-Paul got out of Damascus with his life and then went into the countryside to learn more.
+Paul left Damascus with his life and went to the countryside to learn more.
 I will let him describe what happened in his own words,

 I want you to know, brothers and sisters, that the gospel I preached is not of human origin.
 I did not receive it from any man, nor was I taught it; rather, I received it by revelation from Jesus Christ.
 For you have heard of my previous way of life in Judaism, how intensely I persecuted the church of God and tried to destroy it.
 I was advancing in Judaism beyond many of my own age among my people and was extremely zealous for the traditions of my fathers.
 But when God, who set me apart from my mother’s womb and called me by his grace, was pleased to reveal his Son in me so that I might preach him among the Gentiles, my immediate response was not to consult any human being.
 I did not go up to Jerusalem to see those who were apostles before I was, but I went into Arabia.
 Later I returned to Damascus.
 Then after three years, I went up to Jerusalem to get acquainted with Cephas and stayed with him for fifteen days.
 I saw none of the other apostles—only James, the Lord’s brother.
 I assure you before God that what I am writing you is no lie.
 (Galatians 1:11-20)